-7.4 Securing the NTP Time Service
+8.4.1 Securing the NTP Time Service

 The NTP time service provides several methods of authenticating and monitoring the integrity of packet transmission.
-At the time of writing, the NTP autokey method is considered insecure, which is why this guide describes the configuration of the symmetric-key method.
-Please refer to the chapter "LTOS Management and Monitoring \rightarrow Via Web GUI \rightarrow NTP Symmetric Keys" for a detailed description of the configuration options.
+At the time of writing, the NTP autokey method is considered to be insecure, which is why this guide only explains how to configure the symmetric key method and the Network Time Security implementation.

+Please refer to "LTOS Management and Monitoring \rightarrow Via Web GUI \rightarrow NTP" for a detailed description of each of the configuration options.